marktnoonan/loosely-goosed-html-template/README.md

 #### Forgivness when properties are not found in the data object

 If a template refers to `{someProp}` and `someProp` does not exist on the data object, `{someProp}` will be replaced by an empty string.
 A warning will be logged to the console about this, listing any "missing" props.
 If the missing data causes weird spacing in the template, a CSS rule like the below can be very useful.
 This will squish, say, and empty `p` tag so that it's not taking up space.
-Just place this in your CSS:

 ```css
 *:empty {